 NUP evaluations are distributed in June with a return date of July 31st.
 Human Resources pulls an employee report by NUP union code that includes employee last name, first name, title, department, full/part-time status, supervisor's last name, first name, title, and department.
 We then post a webpage in the employee portal, Polaris that includes the evaluation template.
-In addition to the webpage, HR manually exports all job descriptions out of the OnBase system for all employees listed on the NUP report and saves them on a shared drive folder grouped by supervisor.
-HR sends individual emails to each supervisor with the job descriptions for each NUP direct report and the Polaris web link.
+In addition to the webpage, HREO manually exports all job descriptions out of the OnBase system for all employees listed on the NUP report and saves them on a shared drive folder grouped by supervisor.
+HREO sends individual emails to each supervisor with the job descriptions for each NUP direct report and the Polaris web link.
 Once the supervisor and employee have met to complete the evaluation, all evaluation materials are sent to the chief administrative officer (CAO) for review.
 The chief administrative officer is the supervisor of the supervisor.
 In the case of this employee population, the CAO may be the president.
-The CAO has the opportunity to review, sign and make comments on the review, if they so choose.
-Evaluations that receive comments are sent back to the employee being reviewed for final review and the evaluation is then submitted to HR.
-If no comments are made by the CAO, the evaluation can be sent directly to HR.
+The CAO shall have the opportunity to review, sign and make comments on the review.
+Evaluations that receive comments are sent back to the employee for final review and the evaluation is then submitted to HREO.
+If no comments are made by the CAO, the evaluation can be sent directly to HREO.
+There are many points at which this manual paper process can stall on someone's desk awaiting signature or mistakenly not be sent to HREO.

-In more cases than not, supervisors submit these performance evaluations past due.
-HR sends a weekly email to executive leadership with a report of outstanding evaluations to prompt the executive team's attention.
+In more cases than not, supervisors submit these performance evaluations past the due date.
+HREO sends a weekly email to executive leadership with a report of outstanding evaluations to prompt the executive team's attention.
 All incoming evaluations are date-stamped at the front desk upon receipt.
-HR logs the evaluation via Excel spreadsheet.
-HR reviews the evaluation and confirms that they have received all evaluation elements (all signatures present, a performance evaluation summary, an optional self-evaluation, an old and new job description, if being updated).
+HREO logs the evaluation via Excel spreadsheet.
+HREO reviews the evaluation and confirms that they have received all evaluation elements (all signatures present, a performance evaluation summary, an optional selfevaluation, an old and new job description, if being updated).
 The evaluation content is reviewed for discipline, low-ratings, mention of promotion/salary increases and/or professional development needs.
-HR updates any comments of this nature in the spreadsheet.
-Marked up job descriptions are submitted to the HR to edit the job description and to return to the employee and supervisor for signature.
-All documents are scanned by the HR employee assigned to intake and then HR files all paper evaluations and job descriptions in our Iron Mountain cabinet where it is collected to be sent for archiving at an offsite storage facility.
+HREO updates any comments of this nature in the spreadsheet.
+Marked up job descriptions are submitted to HREO to edit the job description and return to the employee and supervisor for signature.
+All documents are scanned by the HREO employee assigned to intake and then HREO files all paper evaluations and job descriptions in our Iron Mountain cabinet where it is collected to be sent for archiving at an offsite storage facility.